-The University of Mobile Association of Nursing Students is a vibrant organization with intent to promote the nursing profession in the Mobile community.
-The students participate in several service projects each year and have three luncheon meetings each academic semester.
+The University of Mobile, Association of Nursing Students is a vibrant organization with intent to promote the nursing profession in the Mobile community.
+The students participate in several service projects each year.

 Pre-professional and all clinical nursing students are encouraged to join and actively participate in the organization.